ropensci/roweb3/content/code-of-conduct.md

 ### Reporting Guidelines

-The rOpenSci Code of Conduct Committee includes [Mark Padgham](/author/mark-padgham) (rOpenSci Software Research Scientist) and [Yanina Bellini Saibene](/author/yanina-bellini-saibene/) (rOpenSci Community Manager).
+The rOpenSci Code of Conduct Committee includes [Natalia Morandeira](https://nmorandeira.netlify.app) (independent community member), [Mark Padgham](/author/mark-padgham) (rOpenSci Software Research Scientist) and [Yanina Bellini Saibene](/author/yanina-bellini-saibene/) (rOpenSci Community Manager).

 If you experience or witness unacceptable behavior, or have any other concerns, [please submit a report  to the Committee as soon as possible using this form](https://forms.gle/8zKztThp2yLJ6KYa6).
 Alternatively, you may email `conduct@ropensci.org`, which will go to the Committee members.
 You may also make a report directly to one member of the Committee by contacting them directly.
 If any member of the Committee has a conflict of interest with a report, they will be recused and will not have access to the content or process of the report followup.
 At an in-person rOpenSci event, please reach out to anyone named as a member of that event-specific Code of Conduct Committee, or to venue staff or security who will be present throughout the event.